 If I flip heads, he thought to himself, I’ll go east.
 If I flip tails, I’ll go west.

 George flipped heads and drove east.
 Within a week, he got a job in a meat packing plant.
 Not long after that, he met a girl, and fell in love.
 Her name was Grace, and she was in grade 12.
 The summer after she graduated from high school, they got married.

-For their honeymoon, George and Grace drove to the big city on the Pacific coast.
+For their honeymoon, George and Grace drove to Vancouver.
 They stayed in a hotel, and had a great time, swimming and sunbathing, but on their final night they had a big fight.

 George said, “Honey, when we go home, I really think you should get a job.”

 “No,” Grace replied, shaking her head.
 “I want to be a mother.”

 “But we can’t put a down payment on a house if you don’t work.”

 Grace was irate.
 “We talked about this before we got married!”